Movie Adaptations of John Fowles Novels

 and is occasionally shown on late-night television and cable

 movie channels.
 To purchase a copy of The Collector

-on DVD or VHS, go to the John Fowles First Editions
+on DVD, go to the John Fowles First Editions

 & More page and click on "movie adaptations."